nelianj/blog/content/post/Markdown markdown language/index.md

 ---
-title: Markdown Markup Languange
+title: Markdown Markup Language
-subtitle: Hello there, this is a post about markdown markup language.
+subtitle: In this post we will be talking about markdown markup language.
 What is that you ask, Markdown, the user-friendly markup language, simplifies text formatting for various documents and online content creation.
 Read further to know more.

 # Summary for listings and search engines
-summary: Hello there, this is a post about markdown markup language.
+summary: In this post we will be talking about markdown markup language.
 What is that you ask, Markdown, the user-friendly markup language, simplifies text formatting for various documents and online content creation.
 Read further to know more.

 # Link this post with a project
 projects: []

 # Date published
-date: '2024-03-31T00:00:00Z'
+date: '2024-03-30T00:00:00Z'

 # Date updated
-lastmod: '2024-03-31T00:00:00Z'
+lastmod: '2024-03-30T00:00:00Z'

 # Is this an unpublished draft?
 draft: false